 Forensic Psychologist Jobs in USA with Visa Sponsorship

-Forensic psychologists can secure H-1B, O-1, or EB-2 NIW visa sponsorship through government agencies, healthcare systems, and consulting firms.
+Forensic psychologists can secure H-1B visa, O-1, or EB-2 NIW visa sponsorship through government agencies, healthcare systems, and consulting firms.
 The role qualifies as a specialty occupation requiring a doctoral degree in psychology, with additional forensic training preferred by employers seeking specialized expertise.
 For detailed occupation requirements, see the O*NET profile.

 See All Forensic Psychologist JobsOverview

-Showing 5 of 14+ forensic psychologist jobs
+Showing 5 of 13+ Forensic Psychologist jobs

 Have you applied for this role?